 Round 2: Jab-cross-hook, slip, counter, pivot.

-Round 3: Freestyle with required exits after every combination.
+Round 3: Freestyle with a required defensive exit after every combination.

-This structure gives enough control to improve technique, but not so much that the round becomes memorized.
+The structure gives enough control to actually improve technique, but not so much that the round becomes a memorized sequence you’re just running through.

 Advanced Freestyle Shadowboxing

-Advanced freestyle shadowboxing usually looks less wild than people expect.
-It includes feints, pauses, small defensive reactions, stance adjustments, and sudden attacks.
-There’s more quiet space inside it.
+Advanced freestyle shadowboxing usually looks less chaotic than people expect.
+There are feints, pauses, small defensive reactions, stance adjustments, and sudden attacks mixed in.
+There’s more quiet space inside it, not less.

 | Round | Focus |